shawnyeager/shawnyeager/README.md

 ### What I Do

-I operate, advise, and invest in Bitcoin and freedom tech startups.
-Previously led sales and biz dev at Amboss, NYDIG Payments, and Bottlepay.
+I help Bitcoin and freedom tech startups compete and win commercially—go-to-market, sales, partnerships, revenue.
+Previously led sales at Amboss, NYDIG Payments, and Bottlepay.

 ### What I'm Working On